Medi-Cal Rx Carve-Out

 Contracted Alliance pharmacies can help you obtain an emergency supply.
 You can find a list of pharmacies that work with us in the Alliance Provider Directory or online Pharmacy Search.

 After the three-day supply is over, your provider will need to submit a Prescription Drug Prior Authorization (PA) Request.
-The Alliance will review the request and will inform the doctor of the decision with one (1) business day.
+The Alliance will review the request and will inform the doctor of the decision with request within 24 (for urgent requests) to 72 hours (for non-urgent requests) from the time received.

 Specialty Pharmacy